TamaraAtanasoska/dialogue-history/README.md

 ## Cloned repositories and code organisation

 In [model-repos](model-repos/) directory there are the [guesswhat](model-repos/guesswhat/) and the [aixia2021](model-repos/aixia2021/) cloned and edited repositories.
 They are clones from the [original GuessWhat repository](https://github.com/GuessWhatGame/guesswhat) and the [paper specific ensemble repository](https://github.com/claudiogreco/aixia2021) respectively.
-The first one contains the model from the original GuessWhat?! [paper](https://arxiv.org/abs/1611.08481), and the second one contains the original model inspired baseline and the additions that the research group contributed in order to run the experiments described in the paper.
+The first one contains the model from the original GuessWhat?! [paper](https://arxiv.org/abs/1611.08481), and the second one contains the original model inspired baseline and the additions that the research group contributed in order to run the experiments described in the paper we are replicating.

 We started our explorations by running the original baseline, and continued to the more recent and improved repository.
 The code in both cloned repositories is modified to work with the version of the dataset as of June 2022, as well as some other small changes.